Innovate, Design, Engineer, Apply

 - In 2016, seventeen of the 99 students selected in grades 7-12 to compete at the California State Science Fair were seventh and eighth grade students from The Rhoades School.
 At the county level, Rhoades Students earned 26 First Place Awards, 4 Second Place Awards, 5 Third Place Awards and 1 Fourth Place Award.
 Rhoades students also won 23 professional awards including the Zoo Global Award and the Sweepstakes Runner Up Award.

 - In 2015, eighteen of the 97 students selected in grades 7-12 to compete at the California State Science Fair were seventh and eighth grade students from The Rhoades School.
 At the county level, Rhoades students earned 21 First Place Awards, 4 Second Place Awards and 3 Third Place Awards.
 Rhoades students also won 21 professional awards including the prestigious Zoo Global Award and Sweepstakes Award.
-As students advanced to the California State Science Fair, Rhoades students continued to excel winning 2 First Place, 2 Second Place and 1 First Place Awards.
+As students advanced to the California State Science Fair, Rhoades students continued to excel winning 2 First Place, 2 Second Place and 1 Third Place Awards.

 - In 2014, two students were nominated as Broadcom Masters (National) finalists with Daniel Bruce ultimately winning Second Place for his project Flight Initiation Distance: Human Presence Impacts on Lagoon Bird Response.